 How Does Paediatric Urinary Incontinence Present?

-• Overactive bladder: the child’s bladder is struggling to store urine.
-The child may express urgency, they may urinate while trying to get to the toilet and will need to void up to or more than eight times per day.
+Overactive bladder: The child’s bladder is struggling to store urine.
+The child may express urgency, urinate while trying to get to the toilet, or need to void up to or more than eight times per day.

-• Underactive bladder: the child goes to the toilet infrequently, less than four times a day, and sometimes urine escapes.
-Urinary tract infection is common in these cases.
+Underactive bladder: The child goes to the toilet infrequently (less than four times a day), and sometimes urine escapes.
+Urinary tract infections are common in these cases.

-Urinary tract infections, constipation and stress should be considered as possible contributing factors of urinary incontinence (Raising Children Network 2020).
+Urinary tract infections, constipation and stress should be considered possible contributing factors to urinary incontinence (Raising Children Network 2023).

 Treatment and Management Options

 If urinary incontinence is suspected, the child should first be assessed by a general practitioner (GP).
-The GP will undertake a physical examination of the child’s abdomen, lower back and genitals and may also test the child’s urine (Raising Children Australia 2020).
+The GP will perform a physical examination of the child’s abdomen, lower back and genitals and may also test the child’s urine (Raising Children Australia 2023).

 There are several options available for the treatment and management of paediatric urinary incontinence.

-Other potential interventions include alarm training (placing wetness sensors under the bedsheets or in the child's underpants to wake them up when they are wet) and prescribed medications such as desmopressin may also be recommended (Nankivell & Caldwell 2014).
+Other potential interventions include alarm training (placing wetness sensors under the bedsheets or in the child's underpants to wake them up when they are wet) and, in some cases, prescribed medications (RCHM 2020).

 Family education about the cause and clinical course of incontinence is important in order to reduce stigma and assist with treatment.